thebaldgeek/thebaldgeek.github.io/README.md

 If you want more of a traditional forums, then airframesio have that as well, join us over at the [airframes community](https://community.airframes.io/)
 The whole ACARS team is very active on the [airframes discord](https://discord.gg/g8P4QYDV)

-For even more ACARS data (over 2 Billion ACARS messages stretching back a few years) and feeding, please support [airframes.io](https://app.airframes.io/about)
+For even more searchable ACARS data (over 2 Billion ACARS messages stretching back a few years) and information on how to feed the different ACARS modes, please support [airframes.io](https://app.airframes.io/about)
 You can also follow them on Twitter [AirframesIO](https://twitter.com/AirframesIO)

 <!-- Global site tag (gtag.js) - Google Analytics -->